pediRAM/DirectoryFingerPrintingLibrary/Documentation/manual.en.md

 # What is Directory FingerPrinting (DFP)?
-A fingerprint of a directory is same as hash/checkusm of a file, but for a directory.\
+A fingerprint of a directory is: the sum of all checksums and metadata of files in it.\
-***dfp.exe*** reads versions, timestamps and calculates checksums for each file in that directory, like this (simplified):
+***dfp.exe*** reads versions, timestamps and sizes of files and calculates checksums (hashes) for each file in that directory, like this (simplified):
 ```
 ---------------------------------------------------------------------------------------------------------------------
  Name                        | Modified at         | Size   | Version      | Hashsum (SHA1)